erikcheatham/allThruit/README.md

 - Allow highly customized ratings
 - Ask for consent to scrape other profile posts automatically
 - Username must match - email must match (if email works then should suffice)
-- Choose your own cover and generate them with image AI
+- Choose your own media cover and/or generate them with image AI
+- Web scraper to update media list
+- Integrated AI chatbot for proofreading suggestions

 ══════ ⋆✦ Road Map ✦⋆ ══════